 Common Resolutions:

-• 4K (Ultra HD): Perfect for high-quality streaming or large displays.
+- 4K (Ultra HD): Ideal for high-quality streaming or large displays.

-• 8K: Super detailed, but requires a powerful device and lots of storage.
+- 8K: Very detailed, but requires a powerful device and lots of storage.

 Resolution matters because it affects both the quality and the file size of your video.
-Higher resolutions look amazing, but they also need more storage space and bandwidth.
+Higher resolutions look better, but they also need more storage space and bandwidth.

 What is the Frame Rate?